CasperDash/eggforce-smart-contract/README.md

 ## Changes

-- account_whitelist
+- account_whitelist: To define accounts who can mint

-    - To define accounts (admins) who can perform restricted actions (initialize or set_variables with `account_whitelist`)
+- metadata_whitelist: To define accounts who can set metadata

 - Minting::Installer enhanced
     - Only installer or whitelisted accounts can mint new tokens

 - MetadataMutability::Restricted (u8:2)
-    - Only installer or whitelisted accounts / contracts can set metadata
+    - Only installer or metadata_whitelist set metadata

 ## Example